gamblePants/DiceRoller/README.md

 ## How to run program

-Go to the "Release" tab, download the "DiceRoller.zip" folder and extract.
-Inside the folder double-click on the DiceRoller.exe file
+Go to the "Release" tab above, download the "DiceRoller.zip" folder and extract.
+Inside the folder double-click on the DiceRoller.exe file to run.

 ![Release_Tab_01.PNG](https://gamblepants.github.io/img/Release_Tab_01.PNG)
 ![download_01.PNG](https://gamblepants.github.io/img/download_01.PNG)